ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 __Distributed Memory Model:__

-In a distributed memory model a separate segment of memory is available to each processor.
+In a distributed memory model, a separate segment of memory is available to each processor.
 Because memory isn’t shared inherently, information that must be shared between processes is sent over a network.